guettli/programming-guidelines/README.md

 -   NULL
 -   empty string

 Avoid it if possible.
-In most cases you just need one variant of "empty".
-Simplest solution: avoid that a column holding character data types is allowed to be null.
+In most cases, you just need one variant of "empty".
+Simplest solution: avoid that a column holding character data is allowed to be null.

-If you really think the character column should be allowed to be NULL, then consider a constraint: If the character string in the column is not NULL, then the string must not be empty.
+If you think the character column should be allowed to be NULL, then consider a constraint: If the character string in the column is not NULL, then the string must not be empty.
 This way ensure that there are is only one variant of "empty".

 ### SQL: I prefer subqueries to joins

-I most cases, I use a ORM to access data, and don't write SQL by hand.
+I most cases, I use an ORM to access data and don't write SQL by hand.

 If I do write SQL by hand, then I often prefer [SQL Subqueries](https://en.wikipedia.org/wiki/SQL_syntax#Subqueries) to SQL Joins.